-Autoscaling a Dapr app with KEDA
+How to: Autoscale a Dapr app with KEDA

 For Kubernetes, Dapr integrates with KEDA, an event driven autoscaler for Kubernetes.
-Many of Dapr’s pub/sub components overlap with the scalers provided by KEDA so it’s easy to configure your Dapr deployment on Kubernetes to autoscale based on the back pressure using KEDA.
+Many of Dapr’s pub/sub components overlap with the scalers provided by KEDA, so it’s easy to configure your Dapr deployment on Kubernetes to autoscale based on the back pressure using KEDA.

 To install KEDA, follow the Deploying KEDA instructions on the KEDA website.

-Install Kafka (optional)
+Install and deploy Kafka

 If you don’t have access to a Kafka service, you can install it into your Kubernetes cluster for this example by using Helm: